 where $\mathbbm{1}_q$ is a learnable indicator function that defines the representations of $0$ hops $\vh_q^{(0)}(u, v)$, also known as the boundary condition of the Bellman-Ford algorithm. $\gE(v)$ is the neighborhood of node $v$.
 Despite the polynomial time complexity achieved by the Bellman-Ford algorithm, Eqn.~\ref{eqn:bellman_ford} still needs to visit $|\gV|$ nodes and $|\gE|$ edges to compute $\vh_q^{(t)}(u, v)$ for all $v \in \gV$ in each iteration, which is not feasible for large-scale knowledge graphs.

 \paragraph{A* Algorithm} A* algorithm~\cite{hart1968formal} is an extension of the Bellman-Ford algorithm for shortest path problems.
 Unlike the Bellman-Ford algorithm that propagates through every node uniformly, the A* algorithm prioritizes propagation through nodes with higher priority according to a heuristic function specified by the user.
-With an appropriate heuristic function, A* algorithm can reduce the search space of the Bellman-Ford algorithm.
-Formally, using the same notation as Eqn.~\ref{eqn:path_formulation}, the priority for node $x$ is
+With an appropriate heuristic function, A* algorithm can reduce the search space of paths.
+Formally, with the notation from Eqn.~\ref{eqn:path_formulation}, the priority function for node $x$ is

 where $d(u, x)$ is the length of current shortest path from $u$ to $x$, and $g(x, v)$ is a heuristic function estimating the cost from $x$ to the target node $v$.
-For instance, for a grid-world shortest path problem (Fig.~\ref{fig:grid_world}), $g(x, v)$ is usually defined as the $L_1$ distance from $x$ to $v$, $\otimes$ is the addition operator, and $s(x)$ is a lower bound for the shortest path length from $u$ to $v$ through $x$.
+For instance, for a grid-world shortest path problem (Fig.~\ref{fig:correspondence}(a)), $g(x, v)$ is usually defined as the $L_1$ distance from $x$ to $v$, $\otimes$ is the addition operator, and $s(x)$ is a lower bound for the shortest path length from $u$ to $v$ through $x$.
 During each iteration, the A* algorithm prioritizes propagation through nodes with smaller $s(x)$.